-Two of the following five rasks kequiled (Student must complete either option b of c) Task Documentation A. The student must serve as lead or sole author/investigator on a research or program grant (not a travel grant) submitted to an internal (university) or external agency.
+Task Documentation A. The student must serve as lead or sole author/investigator on a research or program grant (not a travel grant) submitted to an internal (university) or external agency.
 The grant must include a proposal and a budget.
 Written acknowledgement of receipt of the grant from the agency to which it is submitted; memo from the student's advisor attesting that the grant meets the RFP stipulations; copy of the grant.
 B. The student must supervise a master's-level counseling student for one semester of practicum, under the rubric of the supervision practicum in Counseling Psychology.
 Written feedback from the supervision course instructor attesting to the student's satisfactory supervision; satisfactory grade in the supervision course.

-Task Documentation C. Student must serve as a case-facilitation consultant in the CED684 Internship where the focus is placed on assisting students in conceptualizing their cases.
+C. Student must serve as a case-facilitation consultant in the CED 684 Internship where the focus is placed on assisting students in conceptualizing their cases.
 Written feedback from the internship course instructor attesting to the student's satisfactory case conceptualization.
 In addition, student must complete a 5-8 page paper detailing how the experience fit with case consultation theory.
 The adequacy of this paper is assessed by the committee.
 D. The student must serve as an organizational consultant, or co-consultant, with a faculty member, to an organization.
 This organization may be academic, professional, commercial, industrial, governmental, not-for-profit or the like.
 The consultation may include (but is not limited to) such strategies as needs assessment, training, conflict resolution and group facilitation.
+A paper is required (5-8 pages).
 Written feedback from the student's consultation supervisor attesting to the student's satisfactory work as a consultant; copies of any reports or materials developed (if these are not confidential).
 E. The student must serve in a professional leadership or advocacy role within the psychological profession for one academic year, as committee member of volunteer.
 Letter from the student's supervisor in the association describing the student's activities; time log signed by supervisor.